MithunSrinivas28/Level-2-CL-CY-Report/README.md

 ---

-# Task 2: Intro to Jenkins!
+# Task 2: Intoduction to Jenkins

-Jenkins is like a **highly efficient personal assistant** in a busy kitchen.
-It automates the process of building, testing, and deploying your software (the dishes), following a recipe (pipeline) to make sure everything gets done properly.
-It uses specialized tools (plugins) to speed things up and gives you feedback on how well everything went, ensuring that your software gets to your customers (end-users) seamlessly.
+Jenkins is a Tool which automates the process of building,,testing and deploying the software with a pipeline.
+It is fundamentally used for the Core concept fo Devops known as CI/CD .Jenkins is used to integrate the works and versions of a soft seamlessly and provide it to the end users.

 ![jenkins 1](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/jenkins%201)

 ![fd19fec6-f22a-49f3-8885-ab05d4580c20](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/fd19fec6-f22a-49f3-8885-ab05d4580c20.jpg)

-## Flowchart Explanation:
+## Key learnings

-1. **Developers** commit code to a **repository**.
-2. The **CI Server** fetches the code and runs tests.
-3. If tests **fail**, developers get feedback to fix errors.
-4. If tests **pass**, the build moves to **Testers**.
-5. Testers validate and report issues if found.
-6. If successful, the build proceeds to **Release & Deploy**.
-7. Ensures **automation, faster feedback, and smoother deployments**.
+- I learnt the concept of CI/CD  and how it works in the the field of Devops
+- I studied how to write a Jenkins file and implement it
+- Got familar with using Jenkins
+- I leant what are plugins and how they are used

 ### Task snippets
 ![Jenkins Flow 3](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/jenkins%203.png)
 ![Jenkins Flow 4](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/jenkins%204.png)

-I installed Jenkins, created a pipeline, and defined stages for Build, Test, and Deploy.
-I wrote a Jenkinsfile to automate these steps.
-Then, I ran the pipeline in Jenkins, which executed each stage sequentially.
-Finally, Jenkins successfully completed the pipeline, confirming the CI/CD process was set up correctly.
+I created a pipeline and wrote the stages for build,test and deploy.The jenkinsfile was used to automate these stages .I Ran the pipeline and executed these stages.

 # Task 3:SSH

 ## What is SSH?
-SSH (**Secure Shell**) is a cryptographic network protocol for securely accessing and managing remote systems over an unsecured network.
-It provides encrypted communication, authentication, and file transfer.
-SSH replaces insecure protocols like Telnet and supports key-based authentication, tunneling, and remote command execution, making it essential for secure server administration.
+SSH is  a cryptographic network protocol for securing and managing access to the remote systems over and unsecured network.
+In other words, it is a network protocol that is used for transffering the data over the network.
 ![ssh flow](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/ssh%20flow.png)

-I focused on the generation and handling of SSH key pairs using standard command-line tools.
-This exercise helped me understand the practical foundations of authentication and secure communication over SSH.

 ---